Manifold-Orthogonal Dual-spectrum Extrapolation for Parameterized Physics-Informed Neural Networks: Experiments

 \subsection{Main Results}

 We present a comprehensive performance comparison of MODE against diverse fine-tuning baselines, including native SVD, LoRA~\cite{lora}, and full fine-tuning.
 The evaluation is conducted across the diverse benchmark scenarios detailed in \cref{sec:Experimental Environments}, focusing on the model's ability to generalize to out-of-distribution parameters.
+Furthermore, to provide a comprehensive analysis of the error distribution and structural fidelity, we also consider the Max Error and Explained Variance Score when reporting detailed benchmark statistics.

-Implementation details and computational efficiency analysis are provided in Appendix~\ref{sec:implment} and Appendix~\ref{sec:com_eff}, respectively.
-Performance metrics on the training and test sets are summarized in \cref{exp:ce}.
+Implementation details are summarized by Algorithms~\ref{alg:train} and~\ref{alg:tune}, while the convergence and stability analysis is provided in Appendix~\ref{app:moded_convergence}.
+Performance metrics on the training and test sets are summarized in \cref{tab:perf_summary,tab:finetune_comparison}.
 To comprehensively evaluate the parameter efficiency and generalization capability of MODE against state-of-the-art fine-tuning baselines, we conduct controlled experiments on synthetic PDE data with fixed rank $k=4$.
 As shown in \cref{tab:perf_summary}, among all parameter-efficient methods, MODE achieves the best performance on train loss, test loss, parameter efficiency and relative errors.
 Specifically, MODE significantly outperforms other baseline methods in train/test loss and parameter efficiency, validating the effectiveness of decoupling the intra-manifold dense core from the out-of-manifold macro-correction.

 Furthermore, we present detailed comparisons across multiple out-of-distribution (OOD) parameter settings in \cref{tab:finetune_comparison}, evaluating both prediction accuracy and parameter efficiency.